 The following policy has been established by Maple Leaf Sports & Entertainment Partnership. (“MLSE”) to govern the provision by MLSE and its related entities of services with Regulation 191/11, “Integrated Accessibility Standards” (the “Regulation”) under the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).

 These standards are developed to break down barriers and increase accessibility for persons with disabilities in the areas of information and communications and employment.

-MLSE is governed by this policy as well as the Accessibility Standards for Customer Service Policy and the AODA in meeting the accessibility needs of persons with disabilities.

-This document, in conjunction with the Accessible Customer Service Polices in place for each our venues, sets out MLSE’s policy on how we will achieve accessibility generally, as well as in employment, information and communication.

-MLSE is committed to meeting the accessibility needs of persons with disabilities in a timely manner and consistent with the principles of dignity, independence, integration, and equal opportunity.
-We will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.

-This policy applies to all employees, managers, and customers of MLSE and will be implemented in accordance with the time frames established by the Regulations and as documented within the MLSE Multi-Year Accessibility Plan to be posted on MLSE’s website and updated from time to time (the “Plan”).

-Multi-year Accessibility Plan

-The Plan outlines our strategy to prevent and remove barriers and to meet the requirements outlined in the Regulation.

-Current | The following policy has been established by Maple Leaf Sports & Entertainment Partnership. (“MLSE”) to govern the provision by MLSE and its related entities of services with Regulation 191/11, “Integrated Accessibility Standards” (the “Regulation”) under the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).

-These standards are developed to break down barriers and increase accessibility for persons with disabilities in the areas of information and communications and employment.

-MLSE is governed by this policy as well as the Accessibility Standards for Customer Service Policy and the AODA in meeting the accessibility needs of persons with disabilities.
+MLSE is governed by this policy as well as the venue specific Customer Service Policies and the AODA in meeting the accessibility needs of persons with disabilities.

 This document, in conjunction with the Accessible Customer Service Polices in place for each our venues, sets out MLSE’s policy on how we will achieve accessibility generally, as well as in employment, information and communication.

 MLSE is committed to meeting the accessibility needs of persons with disabilities in a timely manner and consistent with the principles of dignity, independence, integration, and equal opportunity.
 We will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.

 This policy applies to all employees, managers, and customers of MLSE and will be implemented in accordance with the time frames established by the Regulations and as documented within the MLSE Multi-Year Accessibility Plan to be posted on MLSE’s website and updated from time to time (the “Plan”).

 Multi-year Accessibility Plan

 The Plan outlines our strategy to prevent and remove barriers and to meet the requirements outlined in the Regulation.